-October, November, December, January, February, and March are usually midge free months in Scotland because the weather is too cold for them...but it may be chilly for you too
+October, November, December, January, February, and March (early autumn and early spring) are usually midge free months in Scotland because the weather is too cold for them...but it may be chilly for you too!

-Wear bright coloured clothing, visit when it's very hot or colder, wear long sleeves, get up high, take to the water, avoid stopping in long vegetation, try midge repellent spray
+Wear bright coloured clothing, visit when it's very hot or colder, wear long sleeved tops, get up high, take to the water, avoid stopping in long vegetation, try midge repellent spray.

 WHAT TIME OF DAY ARE MIDGES MOST ACTIVE?

-Dusk and dawn are the most active times for the Highland Midge.
+Dusk and dawn are the most active times for the Highland Midge in midge season.
 They feed according to light intensity and prefer low-light conditions.
 Days with lots of cloud cover can, therefore, be some of the worst weather conditions for getting overrun by midges.

-WHAT ARE THE WORST WEATHER CONDITIONS FOR MIDGES IN SCOTLAND?
+WHAT ARE THE WORST WEATHER CONDITIONS FOR SCOTTISH MIDGES?

 Scotland is famous for it's the weather.
 One such forecast you don't hear many other places is 'midge weather'.
 Midge weather is overcast, humid, mild, and still.